zuozhenggh/learning-library/data-management-library/database/adv-compression/row-compression/rowc.md

 *	Storage costs to drop as the result of any compression deployments, and
 *	No query performance degradation and only minimal Data Manipulation Language (DML) performance impact from compression.

-This Lab will teach you how to create advanced row compression.
+This Lab will teach you how to Enable advanced row compression.

 ### Objectives

 In this lab, you will:
-* Create advanced row compression
+* Enable advanced row compression

 ### Prerequisites
 This lab assumes you have: